What is sleep?

 Alcohol Use and Snoring

-While snoring is annoying to bed mates and causes disruption, some people are affected with sleep apnea after drinking.
+While snoring is annoying to bedmates and causes disruption, some people are affected by sleep apnea after drinking.
 Sleep apnea occurs when an individual temporarily stops breathing during sleep.
 The body’s response is to gasp for air to obtain oxygen.
 The resulting gasp resembles a loud snore.

-While this differs from a clinical diagnosis of sleep apnea, it is still cause for concern particularly if the individual drinks alcohol frequently before bed.
+While this differs from a clinical diagnosis of sleep apnea, it still causes for concern particularly if the individual drinks alcohol frequently before bed.
 People affected by this temporary sleep apnea often find they awaken feeling short of breath or extremely fatigued the next day.

 Alcohol and Sleep Issues